Monks & Mandalas

 Over the course of several days, the monks will carefully place millions of grains of colored sand to form an intricate and highly symbolic design.
 Each element of the mandala follows a precise spiritual tradition, creating a work of art that is both visually stunning and deeply meaningful.

-All are welcome to stop by the Parish Hall during the week to observe the mandala as it takes shape.
-Watching the process unfold offers a unique opportunity for quiet reflection and a glimpse into a centuries-old spiritual practice.
+Throughout the week, you are also welcome to stop by the Parish Hall during office hours to observe the mandala as it takes shape.
+Watching the process unfold offers a unique opportunity for quiet reflection and engagement with a centuries-old spiritual practice.